PX4/PX4-user_guide/en/concept/events_interface.md

 ## Implementation

-During build, only the event ID, log level(s) and arguments (if any) are added to the binary by the compiler.
+During PX4 build, only the event ID, log level(s) and arguments (if any) are added to the binary by the compiler.

 At the same time, a python script scans the whole source code for event calls, extracts the metadata and assembles a JSON metadata file.

+### Publishing Event Metadata to a GCS

-As for parameter metadata, the events metadata is [compiled into the firmware](../advanced/parameters_and_configurations.md#publishing-parameter-metadata-to-a-gcs), and made available to ground stations via the [MAVLink Component Information service](https://mavlink.io/en/services/component_information.html).
+The event metadata JSON file is compiled into firmware, and made available to ground stations via the [MAVLink Component Information service](https://mavlink.io/en/services/component_information.html).
+This ensures that metadata is always up-to-date with the code running on the vehicle.

+This process is the same as for [parameter metadata](../advanced/parameters_and_configurations.md#publishing-parameter-metadata-to-a-gcs)